-Hyperplastic and neoplastic diseases include those in which the basic abnormality is an increase in cell populations.
+Neoplastic diseases are characterized by an increase in cell populations.
 Hyperplasia is a proliferative reaction to a prolonged external stimulus and usually regresses when the stimulus is removed.
 Neoplasia results from genetic changes that favor the growth of a single population of cells.
 Neoplasms are divided into two groups, benign and malignant, based on whether the cells remain localized or develop the ability to grow into surrounding tissue or even migrate to other tissues.
 Cancer is the colloquial term for malignant neoplasm.
-Certain types of hyperplasias can slowly evolve, presumably through a series of genetic changes induced by external agents, into malignant neoplasms.
+You will learn about Neoplasia in Chapter 5.